Andorra–France border: Border controls

-There are full, stringent passport checks at the border, as Andorra is neither in the Schengen Area nor in the European Union.
+There are some, probably minor, checks at the border, as Andorra is neither in the Schengen Area nor in the European Union.
 Prior to 2017, most European passport holders were subject only to minimum visual passport checks when entering and leaving the Schengen Area, taking less than 5 seconds.
 Following several terrorist attacks in Europe, the Schengen Borders Code was amended in 2017 to require that the passports of all travellers (including those entitled to free movement between the two countries concerned) be machine-scanned upon entering and leaving the Schengen Area to check against various criminal databases.
 This process can take up to 30 seconds per traveller and has led to long delays at all borders between Schengen and non-Schengen countries, both at airports and at road and rail borders.

-The only road border between the two countries is east of Pas de la Casa, at nearly 2,000 metres above sea level.
+The only road border between the two countries is east of Pas de la Casa, at nearly 2,000 m above sea level.
+Here it may be possible to get a souvenir passport stamp if one asks at the Andorra border post.
 There is no rail crossing point, though a bus service connects the Pas de la Casa to the train station in the French border town of L'Hospitalet-près-l'Andorre).

 Helicopters may fly between Andorra and non-Andorran airports with international border control facilities.
 The most frequent flights connect Andorra with the airports in Barcelona and Toulouse.

 There is an agreement signed in 2003 between France, Spain and Andorra on the movement and residence in Andorra of citizens of third countries.
 It stipulates that the three countries must coordinate their visa requirements (in practice, that Andorra adopt the Schengen visa requirements already adhered to by both France and Spain) and that Andorra accept entry only of those who have right of entry of Spain or France.
 Andorra is allowed to permit long stays for any person.
 Travellers requiring a Schengen visa to enter the Schengen Area may enter Andorra using this visa, but it must be a multiple-entry visa, as entering Andorra entails leaving the Schengen Area.